joegreene/CS_121_Fall_2014/Weekly Work/Week 9/FRI_NOTES.md

 Below are the notes from the Friday (10/24) SI session.

 #### Notes
-We worked on the worksheet and general questions about implementing classes in .
+We worked on the worksheet and general questions about implementing classes in two files.

 Topics discussed during the session:
 - Defining and Implementing Classes in Two Files